-In 1997 our missionaries established a Bible school in the city of Santa Cruz.
+In 1997, our missionaries established a Bible school in the city of Santa Cruz.
 This has allowed our personnel to intensify the training of national leadership for ministry positions.
 Since its inception, the school has graduated more than 75 students, most of whom are currently serving in various ministries all around the country.
 Souls are being saved every week and new churches are being planted every year.

 Would you help us pray for more missionaries for Bolivia?
 Perhaps the Lord will use you to reach souls in this spiritually needy country.
 Who will go to the dozens of cities, towns, and villages all across Bolivia that are without any Gospel witness?